CC-MNNIT/2021-22-Classes/CompetitiveProgramming/2021_05_05_CPClass-1/README.md

 ### Unordered Associative Containers

 The unordered counterparts of the associative containers.
-They have the similar syntax as their ordered counterparts with slight varaitions.
+They have the similar syntax as their ordered counterparts with slight variations.
 However their implementations are completely different.

 ### **Iterators**
 Iterators are objects that are used to reference/access data in STL containers.
 They are very much like pointers but have better functionality and are limited to the scope of a container thy are defined for unlike a pointer that can point to anything of the same data type.